 ‘Away was a revelation.
 For here was an Australian play set in the summer of 1967-68 that was truthful, fantastical, satirical and deeply touching.
 The characters were immediately recognisable and grounded in reality yet Gow’s quest opened up its claustrophobic, flawed, bittersweet domestic terrain to wider horizons enabling change and self-awareness.’
 Bryce Hallett, Sydney Morning Herald

 One of the great Australian classics, Away opens with a school performance of A Midsummer Night’s Dream, and the timeless Shakespearean themes of suffering, regeneration and reconciliation persist.
 It’s Christmas in 1967 and time to re-enact the rituals of the summer holiday.
 Three Australian families set out separately but are driven together by a storm.
 At times funny and yet painfully truthful, Away explores the comedy and tragedy of their lives.

-Featuring introductions by May-Brit Akerholt and Richard Wherrett and a critical essay by Hilary Bell.
+Featuring introductions by May-Brit Akerholt and Richard Wherrett.

 1987 AWGIE Awards – Major Award Winner

 1986 NSW Premier’s Literary Award – Play Award

 For the alternative ending to Away: click here.

 For a study guide from Sydney Theatre Company: click here.